-The public offering price for our securities in this offering was determined at the time of pricing, and was at a discount to the then current market price.
-The final public offering price was determined through negotiation between us and investors based upon a number of factors, including our history and our prospects, the industry in which we operate, our past and present operating results, the previous experience of our executive officers and the general condition of the securities markets at the time of this offering.
+The public offering price for our securities in this offering will be determined at the time of pricing, and may be at a discount to the then current market price.
+The assumed public offering price used throughout this prospectus may not be indicative of the final offering price.
+The final public offering price will be determined through negotiation between us and investors based upon a number of factors, including our history and our prospects, the industry in which we operate, our past and present operating results, the previous experience of our executive officers and the general condition of the securities markets at the time of this offering.
 There is no established public trading market for the Pre-Funded Warrants or the Common Warrants and we do not expect a market to develop.
 Without an active trading market, the liquidity of the warrants will be limited.
 In addition, we do not intend to list the Pre-Funded Warrants or the Common Warrants on The Nasdaq Capital Market, any other national securities exchange or any other trading system.

 Our ADSs are listed on The Nasdaq Capital Market under the symbol "QNRX."
-On February 21, 2023, the last reported sale price of our ADSs on The Nasdaq Capital Market was \$1.19 per ADS.
+On February 7, 2023, the last reported sale price of our ADSs on The Nasdaq Capital Market was \$2.18 per ADS.